Popular Mechanics for Kids: Production

 The show was filmed primarily in Montreal, Quebec.
 It was produced by the Global Television Network in Canada, Hearst Entertainment in the U.S., and finally TVA International in Canada for the final episodes in 2000.

 In 1997, the cast, crew and production team embarked on a three-day filming expedition aboard the American aircraft carrier in Virginia, to capture footage for an upcoming episode centered on aircraft carriers.
 Other notable locations visited include the Royal Canadian Mint, the Lyndon B. Johnson Space Center, and W. M. Keck Observatory.

 Telecast and home media

 The show aired in syndication in the U.S. (including Hearst-owned television stations), before moving to Discovery Kids on Saturday mornings by the program's final season in 2000.
 Repeats of the show continued to air on many channels until 2008.
 Re-runs were aired on BBC Kids and Discovery Kids in Canada until December 31, 2009.
 After the closure of Discovery Kids in Canada, BBC Kids stopped airing repeats in all countries (except Canada).
 The repeats on BBC Kids in Canada ended on May 14, 2011.
-As of 2013 repeats of the show continue to air on Knowledge Network.
 In the U.S., the show can currently be streamed on Tubi and The Roku Channel.

 A number of VHS copies and DVDs have been released by Koch Vision and E1 Entertainment: